Deployment and Maintenance / Standalone Deployment

 1. Download the Installation Package

-DataFlux Func supports downloading the required installation files and bringing them into a non-public network environment via USB drives or other mobile devices for installation.
+DataFlux Func supports downloading the required installation files and then installing them in an environment without public network access using a USB drive or other mobile devices.

-The downloaded "installation package" comes with an automatic installation script, Docker, etc., and can be executed to perform the installation (details below).
+The downloaded "installation package" comes with an automatic installation script, Docker, etc., and can be executed to install (details below).

 1.1 One-Command Download